What is the Difference Between Smurfing and Structuring?

 AML Regulations Surrounding Smurfing and Structuring

-Preventing financial crimes such as smurfing and structuring is a major focus of Anti-Money Laundering (AML) regulations.
+Preventing financial crimes such as smurfing and structuring is a major focus of AML regulations.
 These regulations mandate financial institutions to report large transactions and suspicious activities to relevant authorities.

 The exact thresholds for reporting vary by jurisdiction, but transactions exceeding $10,000 typically require reporting in many countries, including the United States.